Nested open books and the binding sum

 for an appropriate function $h$.
 Consider a function $\widetilde{h}$ on $W$ which is equal to $h$ near $X$ and vanishes outside a neighbourhood of $X$, and denote its Hamilton vector field by $X_h$.
 If $Y$ is the Liouville vector field corresponding to the Liouville form $\lambda$, then the sum $Y + X_h$ is again Liouville.
 The associated Liouville form restricts to $\widetilde{\lambda}$ near $X$.
 In particular, the Liouville vector field is tangent to $X$. \end{proof}

-\begin{remark} Also note that the contact structures on the open book obtained by the generalised Thurston--Winkelnkemper construction performed with two Liouville forms $\lambda$ and $\lambda + dh$ coinciding near the boundary are isotopic.
+\begin{remark} Also note that the contact structures on the open book obtained by the generalised Thurston--Winkelnkemper construction performed with two Liouville forms $\lambda$ and $\lambda + dh$ which coincide near the boundary are isotopic.
 Indeed, a family of contact structures is given by using $\lambda + d(sh)$ for $s\in [0,1]$ and Gray stability can be applied. \end{remark}

 \begin{proposition} Let $(W, \omega)$ be an exact symplectic manifold and $X\subset W$ a symplectic submanifold of codimension $2$ with trivial symplectic normal bundle.
 Let $\lambda_t$ ($t\in \mathbb{R}$) be a smooth family of Liouville forms such that the corresponding Liouville vector fields $Y_t$ are tangent to $X$ and such that the $1$-form $\frac{d}{dt}\lambda_t$ vanishes on the fibres of the symplectic normal bundle of $X$.